-Our work with school leaders has resulted in significant improvements in student achievement.
-We expect the NCS cohort of schools to increase and sustain these outcomes, which are key indicators of student success in high school and beyond.
+Our work with school leaders has resulted in unprecedented gains across the district in key indicators of student success in high school and beyond.

 On-Track and High School Graduation

 According to the UChicago Consortium on School Research (the UChicago Consortium), an NCS partner, three critical indicators that impact student success in and beyond high school are the On-Track to Graduation rate, the high school graduation rate, and the college enrollment rate.
 The On-Track rate is a key metric in the freshman year that shows a direct correlation between the number of core courses students pass in 9th grade and their graduation rate.
 In 2019, our cohort of schools averaged a 91% On-Track to Graduation rate.
 Schools with NCS for three or more years achieved a rate of 92%.
 For more information on On-Track, click here.